 Data privacy rules in the U.S. arise from a collection of federal, state, and industry case law, statutes, and practices.
 There is no independent oversight agency in the United States.

 Generally, no restrictions are imposed on bringing money into or out of the United States.
-Transfers of currency or monetary instruments of more than USD 10,000 in a single transaction, however, must be reported to the U.S. Department of the Treasury on FinCEN Form 105, Report of International Transportation of Currency of Monetary Instruments.
+Transfers of currency or monetary instruments of more than USD10,000 in a single transaction, however, must be reported to the US Department of the Treasury on FinCEN Form 105, Report of International Transportation of Currency of Monetary Instruments.
 This report is not required if the transfer occurs through normal banking channels.
-If, however, a “listed” country or entity is involved, then there can be extensive embargoes, sanctions, record-keeping, and other restrictions of the flow of funds.
-The U.S. Treasury and the Office of Foreign Assets Control maintain the list of countries and entities.
+If, however, a “listed” country/territory or entity is involved, then there can be extensive embargoes, sanctions, record-keeping, and other restrictions of the flow of funds.
+The US Treasury and the Office of Foreign Assets Control maintain the list of countries/territories and entities.

-U.S. citizens and residents are required to report on an annual basis if they own or have signature authority over accounts located outside the U.S. that have a combined value of over USD 10,000 at any time during the year.
+US citizens and residents are required to report on an annual basis if they own or have signature authority over accounts located outside the US that have a combined value of over USD10,000 at any time during the year.
 This report is filed on FinCEN Report 114, Report of Foreign Bank and Financial Accounts (commonly referred to as “the FBAR”), with the Department of the Treasury.
-The due date coincides with that for income tax returns, i.e. April 15, with an automatic 6-monh extension available.
-(The FBAR for years prior to 2016 was due June 30 with no extensions.)
-This form is not filed with the annual income tax return filed with the IRS, rather it must be filed electronically with the U.S. Treasury Department.
+The due date coincides with that for income tax returns, i.e. 15 April, with an automatic 6-month extension available.
+This form is not filed with the annual income tax return filed that is submitted to the IRS; rather it must be filed electronically with the US Treasury Department.

 Significant penalties apply for failing to file the FBAR or Form 8938, if required, so it is important to be aware of these rules.

-Some assignees may find the U.S. definition of gross income broad and the number of allowable deductions limited when compared to their home countries.
-U.S. taxation of retirement-focused funds and deductibility (or lack thereof) of moving expenses are two areas where assignees and their employers may notice significant differences in treatment.
+Some assignees may find the US definition of gross income broad and the number of allowable deductions limited when compared to their home countries/territories.
+US taxation of retirement-focused funds and deductibility (or lack thereof) of moving expenses are two areas where assignees and their employers may notice significant differences in treatment.

-As previously mentioned, the United States recently enacted changes to its tax laws.
-One such change is the deductibility of moving expenses.
+Due to a recent change in the law, the deductibility of moving expenses has been suspended.
 For tax year 2018 through 2025, moving expenses are not deductible.

-There are many other items that the U.S. considers to be taxable income, or disallows as deductions, that may significantly differ from the assignee’s home country rules.
-It is recommended that all assignees to the U.S. for any period of time seek professional assistance with their U.S. federal, state, and local tax obligations.
+There are many other items that the US considers to be taxable income, or disallows as deductions, that may significantly differ from the assignee’s home country/territory rules.
+It is recommended that all assignees to the US for any period of time seek professional assistance with their US federal, state, and local tax obligations.